Casey Stratton

-Casey Stratton (born October 16, 1976) is a male pop/rock singer/songwriter/musician.
+Casey Stratton (born October 16, 1976) is a pop/rock singer, songwriter, and musician.

-Background
+Early life and education

 Casey Stratton was born in Lansing, Michigan in 1976.
-He has lived in Los Angeles, California, Chicago, Illinois and New York City, New York.
+He has lived in Los Angeles, California, Chicago, Illinois and New York City.
 Stratton currently resides in Grand Rapids, Michigan.

-Beginning violin lessons at the age of 8, Stratton followed quickly with lessons in the cello, piano, and guitar.
-It was through the piano that Stratton discovered a passion for writing and performing songs.
+Beginning violin lessons at the age of 8, Stratton also took lessons in the cello, piano, and guitar.
 After graduating from Michigan's Interlochen Arts Academy, Stratton moved to Los Angeles to pursue his career.
-His first album release on a major label, "Standing at the Edge" for Sony Music Entertainment received positive reviews in magazines like People and Billboard.
+His first album release on a major label was "Standing at the Edge" for Sony Music Entertainment.

 Career

-Casey began writing songs at the age of 11.
-He first performed his own songs live while attending Interlochen Arts Academy at the age of 16.
-The response lead Casey to begin contemplating becoming a professional singer/songwriter.
-It was also during this time period that he began performing in Coffeehouses in Michigan.